The Broomway: History

 There is some disagreement over whether the main route is natural, simply following a ridge of firmer sand, or originated partly or wholly as a human-made track.
 Traces of Roman settlement on Foulness have been taken as evidence of a Roman origin, and it has been suggested that the track and its feeders were originally a road serving an agricultural area that was subsequently flooded.
 It has also been surmised to be an Anglo-Saxon era drove route, again subsequently inundated due to coastal erosion or 14th century storm surges but maintained using local knowledge and temporary waymarks.
-An archaeological survey towards the southern end of the Broomway revealed that it had, at least on that section, been reinforced with wooden hurdle work at some point.
+An archaeological survey toward the southern end of the Broomway revealed that it had, at least on that section, been reinforced with wooden hurdle work at some point.

 Noted in 1419, the route was mentioned in the following century by William Harrison in the Chronicles of Holinshed, who said that a man could ride to Foulness "if he be skilful of the causie [causeway]".
 The Broomway was shown in some detail, along a route very similar to the present-day one, by the surveyor John Norden in a 1595 map.

 During the 18th century, various efforts were made to improve the track, which was the main route from the island for farmers taking produce to market.
 In 1769, a guidebook stated that "the passage into [Foulness] is at low water, and on horseback, insomuch that many, either in negligence, or being in liquor, have been overtaken by the tide and drowned".
 In the mid-19th century, subscriptions were raised to reinstate Wakering Stairs, which provided a better southern point of access.